 Looking back towards mainland Scotland it is easy to see why Isleornsay was so popular in the 1800s.
 The foreground view is occupied by the island of Ornsay, while in the background are the mountains of the mainland.
 The island of Ornsay is accessible on foot at low tide, or by boat at other times.

 The Ornsay Lighthouse is actually sited on a nearby islet called Eilean Sionnach.
 It was first lit in 1857, and automated just over a century later in 1962.
 On the island of Ornsay itself are the ruins of a nunnery chapel.
 In recent years the iconic view of the lighthouse from Isleornsay has been increasingly blocked by the growth of trees on the islet, which is a great shame.

 If you are looking for an attractive and quieter alternative to the usual places to stay on Skye, then Isleornsay is well catered for.
 And if you are simply looking for an idyllic location in which to spend a little time while touring the island then, again, Isleornsay is well worth bearing in mind.
-We've mentioned Hotel Eilean Iarmain, while nearby Duisdale House Hotel and Toravaig House are both excellent hotels.
+We've mentioned Hotel Eilean Iarmain, while nearby Duisdale House Hotel and Toravaig House are two more excellent hotels.